rails/rails/guides/source/configuring.md

 * `stylesheets` turns on the hook for stylesheets in generators.
 Used in Rails for when the `scaffold` generator is run, but this hook can be used in other generates as well.
 Defaults to `true`.
 * `stylesheet_engine` configures the stylesheet engine (for eg. sass) to be used when generating assets.
 Defaults to `:css`.
 * `scaffold_stylesheet` creates `scaffold.css` when generating a scaffolded resource.
 Defaults to `true`.
 * `test_framework` defines which test framework to use.
-Defaults to `false` and will use Minitest by default.
+Defaults to `false` and will use minitest by default.
 * `template_engine` defines which template engine to use, such as ERB or Haml.
 Defaults to `:erb`.

 ### Configuring Middleware